Lecture: Everything Revisited

 }

-There's not a global variable for standard out as we see in other languages.
-All I/O functions have the potential to fail.
+There's not a global variable for standard out as we see in other languages, so we have to request a handle to it.
+Most I/O methods, like flush, have the potential to fail.
 Rust doesn't have exceptions.
-Instead it uses types like Maybe and Either, which add a secondary channel to normal return values.
-We can't ignore the return value.
-The unwrap call causes the process to panic if a failure is returned.
+Instead it uses enums like Option and Result, which add a secondary state to normal return values.
+We have to acknowledge the multiple variants of a returned value.
+The unwrap call causes the process to panic if a failure variant is returned.
 Panic means exit with a bad status code.
 We'll see other ways of dealing with optional types in our next examples.

 Handling Errors